Premiere logo icon

 2. Click Option + Delete on Mac or Alt + Backspace on Windows.

-In Premiere Pro, you can speed up or slow down the motion of a clip.
+In Premiere, you can speed up or slow down the motion of a clip.

 Clip Speed and Duration menu with speed at 50%